Fact Sheets

 Inflammatory Breast Cancer

 Inflammatory breast cancer (IBC) is an uncommon, highly aggressive form of breast cancer in which cancerous cells obstruct the lymph vessels in the breast.
+The disease is named because of its primary symptoms of redness and swelling.
+IBC spreads throughout the breast, but it is not commonly detected by mammograms because the disease often does not produce a well-defined lump.

 Male Breast Cancer